 A Mixed Prequel To JL Pitting The Most Iconic Superheroes To Polarizing Results

 Overall, Batman v Superman has some glaring and inexcusable flaws, but also ] glimpses of absolute brilliance that can be expanded on with more careful and not-rushed planning giving a lot of hope for the DCEU in the future.
-Flawed & nihilistic with a rushed doom-and-gloom heavy narrative, yet visually crisp and, at times, brilliant with arguably the best Batman portrayal ever, BvS pits the two most iconic heroes against each other to mixed results.
+The world’s biggest indie movie, BvS’ fine action, epic cameo, incredible Batfleck, & corruptibility-of-power/lust-for-control themes are mixed with a poorly-scored, overstuffed, rushed doom-and-gloom narrative with sour tone; a mixed event.